eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 To define multiple persons with the same plan, the element `<personFlow>` can be used.
 It uses the same parameters and child elements as `<person>` except for the departure time.
-The id of the created persons is "personFlowId.runningNumber" and they are distributed either equally or randomly in the given interval.
+The ids of the created persons are "personFlowId.runningNumber" and they are distributed either equally or randomly in the given interval.
 The following additional parameters are
 known: